-David Graeler serves as Chair of Nossaman’s Litigation Department and Co-Chair of its Real Estate Group.
-With more than 20 years of litigation and trial experience representing both plaintiffs and defendants, David excels at partnering with his clients to identify their goals and to develop and execute winning strategies to effectively resolve complex business disputes both inside and outside the courtroom.
+David Graeler serves as Nossaman's Managing Partner and Chair of the firm’s Management Committee.
+He previously served as Chair of the Litigation Department and co-led the Real Estate Group.
+David possesses nearly 25 years of litigation and trial experience representing both plaintiffs and defendants.
+He excels at partnering with clients to identify their goals and to develop and execute winning strategies both inside and outside the courtroom.
 Through the development of his civil trial practice, David has honed his ability to communicate and connect with judges and juries, as well as with clients, witnesses, and other attorneys.

 David strives to learn and understand his client's business objectives, key issues and goals in order to develop a tailored strategy and obtain the best possible result.
-His track record of success in high stakes litigation in federal and state courts has earned him numerous awards and accolades, including a California Lawyer Attorney of the Year (CLAY) Award for litigation, recognition as co-lead counsel in securing a jury verdict that ranked among the National Law Journal’s Top Verdicts, and securing a spot as lead counsel for the Top Verdicts in California.
-David was also recognized by the National Law Journal as one of its Top 50 Litigation Trailblazers & Pioneers, and recently was recognized by the Los Angeles Business Journal as one of the 50 Best Litigators in Los Angeles and also one of the Most Influential Minority Attorneys in Los Angeles.
+His track record of success in high stakes litigation in federal and state courts has earned him numerous awards and accolades, including a California Lawyer Attorney of the Year (CLAY) Award for litigation.
+He also earned recognition as co-lead counsel in securing a jury verdict that ranked among the National Law Journal’s Top Verdicts, and as lead counsel for the Top Verdicts in California.
+David was recognized by the National Law Journal as one of its Top 50 Litigation Trailblazers & Pioneers, and has been repeatedly recognized by the Los Angeles Business Journal as one of the 50 Best Litigators and as one of the Most Influential Minority Attorneys in Los Angeles.
+He has also been included in The Best Lawyers in America.

 David focuses his practice on the representation of public and private sector clients principally in the areas of real estate, eminent domain, construction, and commercial disputes.

-David recently served two terms on the Board of Governors of the Association of Business Trial Lawyers and served as Chair of the Courts Committee, where he liaised with industry leaders from the bench and from various Bar associations.
-He also serves on the Judicial Appointments Committee for the Los Angeles County Bar Association, which assists the California Governor in evaluating judicial candidates for the Los Angeles County Superior Court.
+David currently serves on the Board of Governors of the Association of Business Trial Lawyers and previously served as Chair of the Courts Committee, where he liaised with industry leaders from the bench and from various Bar associations.
+He also served on the Judicial Appointments Committee for the Los Angeles County Bar Association for numerous years, which assisted the California Governor in evaluating judicial candidates for the Los Angeles County Superior Court.

-Public Storage v.
-Sprint Corporation, et al. Represented the Sprint and Nextel defendants in a federal court action for breach of contract and unfair business practices.
-Public Storage challenged the validity of 11 site lease terminations by Sprint that were tied to its nationwide shutdown of an obsolete iDEN network in favor of a 4G LTE network using CDMA technology.
+Complex Breach of Lease Involving Fortune 100 Company.
+Represented a Fortune 100 defendant in a federal court action for breach of contract and unfair business practices.
+The plaintiff challenged the validity of 11 site lease terminations by our client.
 The case was rendered more complex due to a choice of law provision that triggered the application of California, Washington, Nevada, Texas, and Massachusetts law.
 The parties ultimately filed cross motions for summary judgment that addressed the interpretation of a clause that permitted termination when the lessee determined that a premises was no longer appropriate for its operations due to technological reasons.
 The District Court sided with the interpretation promoted by the defendants and granted summary judgment in their favor, and awarded significant attorneys’ fees.
-Defendant Sprint Corporation was also dismissed from the case under Rule 12(b)(2) for lack of personal jurisdiction.
+Our client’s parent company was also dismissed from the case under Rule 12(b)(2) for lack of personal jurisdiction.

 Federal Deposit Insurance Corporation as Receiver for IndyMac Bank, F.S.B. v.
 Van Dellen et al. This case was the first lawsuit filed by the FDIC in connection with the 2008 banking crisis, and followed an 18-month investigation into numerous complex residential acquisition, development, and construction loans that were made by IndyMac Bank, F.S.B.
 IndyMac failed in July 2008 and was one of the largest bank failures in U.S. history.
 After two and a half years of hotly contested litigation in federal court, pre-trial rulings eliminated all of the defendants’ affirmative defenses including the business judgment rule, mitigation of damages, regulatory conduct and the economy as a superseding cause of loan losses.
 David was one of three lead trial lawyers that took the case through a five-week jury trial.
 The nine-person jury returned a unanimous verdict on December 7, 2012 on all claims and awarded damages of nearly $169 million.
 The National Law Journal ranked the verdict as number 13 in its annual national Top Verdicts list.
 The verdict was also recognized by the Daily Journal in 2012 as having the most significant impact of any plaintiff's verdict in California and for being the second largest dollar verdict in the state.